NCAS-CMS/backup-utils/README.md

 git clone https://github.com/NCAS-CMS/backup-utils.git && cd backup-utils
 ```
 * Edit the config.yml file to your liking
-  * Note that the section groups are only for easy categorisation for the user and have no impact on how the program runs
+  * Note that the section groups specify the host and the username used
   * Also note that every time the config is updated, the crontab needs to be regenerated
 * Run the program in crontab mode:
 ```bash